nrw-lab/nrw-lab.github.io/en/updates/_posts/2022-12-17-week-notes.md

 This is something we really want to practise and make part of our work every day.

-We even got a copy of his fantastic book….so no excuses!
+We even got a copy of his fantastic book….so no excuses.

 You can [read more about Giles](https://gilest.org/) - go on!